5 reasons to join an outdoor adventure club

 These are the goals (not resolutions) I’m setting myself for 2017

 So, the first day of the new year has come and gone.
 I can’t help but wonder how many people made New Year’s Resolutions and have already broken them?
+By all accounts, according to the experts, the better term to use is goals, not resolutions, which can be defined as more specific, and which are … Continue reading These are the goals (not resolutions) I’m setting myself for 2017

 Rock climbing over the ocean

-I was positively sure I was going to die.
+Me at the Cattle Troughs, Swanage I was positively sure I was going to die.
 Tears streamed down my face, my body shook uncontrollably.
 “I can’t do this,” I heard myself repeat over and over as my self-doubt loomed.
-But, against the self-preserving urge, I took a deep, shuddering breath, grasped the rope, pushed my bum out to oblivion and attempted the two-metre abseil to the first ledge – some 10 or so metres above a wild, white-crested sea.
+But, against the self-preserving urge, I took a deep, shuddering breath, grasped the rope, pushed my … Continue reading Rock climbing over the ocean

 Rock climbing at Harrison’s Rocks